 B.A., Loyola University Chicago; S.T.B., St. Mary of the Lake University; J.D., Georgetown

 Judge Mize is currently a Judicial Fellow at the National Center for State Courts.
 In that capacity, he is a member of NCSC’s Center for Jury Studies designed to help state courts around the country improve their jury trial systems.
-He is co-author and research manager of the State of the States Survey – the first-ever national study of how jury trials are managed and conducted in federal and state trial courts.
+He is editor of the Jur-E Bulletin and co-author/research manager of the State of the States Survey – the first-ever national study of how jury trials are managed and conducted in federal and state trial courts.
 He also guides several projects for the Conference of Chief Justices (CCJ) including monitoring Congressional proposals that implicate federalism principles.

 He was appointed to the trial bench by President George H.W.
 Bush.
 Thereafter, from 1990 to 2002, he presided over hundreds of civil and criminal jury trials in the Superior Court of the District of Columbia.
 In 1997-1998, Judge Mize co-chaired the D.C.
 Jury Project, resulting in issuance of “Juries for the Year 2000 and Beyond” containing proposals to improve jury practices in the Superior Court and the U.S. District Court for the District of Columbia.